What Does a Change of Perspective do for Creativity?

-Whether you're a knowledge worker, startup founder, researcher or student, your answer to the question, "Where do you work?" undoubtedly isn't the same as it was even a year ago.
+Whether you're a knowledge worker, startup founder, researcher or student, your answer to the question:

 For us Orbiters, that question spawned even more questions and our answers to them energized the lightbulb moment that led us to launch the Orbit ecosystem of affordable, inspiring and creative-boosting workspaces.